Oral care for elderly patients — the overlooked essential

 Why Oral Health Matters More as We Age

-The mouth changes with age.
+Receding gums, decreased saliva, and bone loss create an environment where dental disease develops faster, and the consequences spread beyond the mouth to the lungs, heart, and bloodstream.
 Gums recede, exposing tooth roots that decay more easily.
 Bone density decreases, which affects how well teeth are anchored.
 Saliva production often decreases, which increases cavity risk and makes swallowing more difficult.
 Medications are often drying.
 Together, these changes create an environment where oral disease develops more easily.

 Dental problems affect nutrition directly.
 People with painful teeth, loose teeth, or ill-fitting dentures eat less and choose softer foods that are often less nutritious.
 Poor nutrition then affects overall health.
 This becomes a downward spiral if it's not addressed.